Al Jazeera Arabic

 Al Jazeera Arabic (الجزيرة Al-Jazīrah /ar/, lit.
-'The Island') is a Qatari state-funded Arabic-language news television network.
+'The Island or 'The Peninsula') is a Qatari state-funded Arabic-language news television network.
 It is based in Doha and operated by the Al Jazeera Media Network, which also operates Al Jazeera English.
 It is the largest news network in the Middle East and North Africa region.
 It was founded in 1996 by the then Emir of Qatar Sheikh Hamad bin Khalifa Al Thani.

 Noted for its journalistic professionalism, especially when contrasted with other Arab news organizations, Al Jazeera gained popularity in the Arab world as an alternative to the previous landscape of largely local state-owned broadcasters, with its early coverage being openly critical of autocratic leaders in the region, as well as hosting a wide range of viewpoints, gaining credibility through its extensive frontline coverage of the Second Intifada and the Iraq War.
+By the early 2000s, Al Jazeera had become the primary source of news for a majority of Arab viewers.
+The channel's reach and credibility also gave Qatar a powerful diplomatic tool and an outsized influence in regional affairs.
 Al Jazeera Arabic is editorially independent from Al Jazeera English.

-By the early 2000s, Al Jazeera had become the primary source of news for a majority of Arab viewers.
-The channel’s reach and credibility also gave Qatar a powerful diplomatic tool and an outsized influence in regional affairs.

 History

 Launch and initial coverage (1996–1999)

-Al Jazeera Satellite Channel, now known as AJA, was launched on 1 November 1996 following the closure of the BBC's Arabic language television station, a joint venture with Orbit Communications Company.
-The BBC channel closed after a year and a half when the Saudi government attempted to censor information, including a graphic report on executions and prominent dissident views.

-The Emir of Qatar, Sheikh Hamad bin Khalifa, provided a loan of QAR 500 million (US$137 million) to sustain Al Jazeera through its first five years, as Hugh Miles detailed in his book Al Jazeera: The Inside Story of the Arab News Channel That Is Challenging the West.
-Shares were held by private investors as well as the Qatar government.
+Al Jazeera Satellite Channel, now known as AJA, was founded by Hamad Bin Khalifa Al Thani, the then-Emir of the State of Qatar.
+He first publicly floated the idea of launching an international news channel in August 1994, when he was still crown prince.
+It was originally founded as a state-owned channel by an emiri decree on 8 February 1996.
+By the time the network was launched on 1 November 1996, many former workers of the first BBC Arabic television station, which had closed down in April of that year following censorship attempts by the Saudi government, were hired by Al Jazeera.
+Following a London screening of a six-hour test broadcast, the emir dropped his initial idea to mix news and entertainment, and decided on an all-news format.
+The channel was funded by Qatari government with a loan-turned-grant of approximately $137 million for its first five years of operations, and the government continued to cover more than $100 million per year in losses in the following years.